 GWPD operates a tips line to allow people to anonymously report security and safety related concerns and to provide GWPD with tips about criminal incidents or behavior on campus.
 Call 202-994-TIPS (8477) to reach this recorded line.
 The GW Chief of Police monitors the tips line.

-The tips line should NOT be used in emergency situations.
+The tips line is a recorded line and should NOT be used in emergency situations.
 For emergencies call 202-994-6111 or 911.

 EMERGENCY BLUE LIGHT PHONES